PULLMAN – Of all the last-minute madness witnessed at Beasley Coliseum on Saturday, one image endures.

 Beginning with Faisal Aden’s two free throws to tie the game at 62 with 6:51 remaining, there were 12 ties or lead changes the rest of the way.

 Allen Crabbe made a 3-pointer to give Cal a 72-70 lead with 2:38 left.
 Marcus Capers dunked to tie it.
 David Kravish made a layup to put Cal back ahead.
-Motum scored inside on a nice pass from Lodwick to tie it once more at 74, with 1:32 remaining.
+Motum scored inside on a nice pass from Abe Lodwick to tie it once more, at 74, with 1:32 remaining.

 After a timeout, Crabbe missed a 3-pointer, but the Bears got it back thanks to one of their 11 offensive rebounds.
-Then Cobbs had the ball stolen by Capers as he tried to drive and dish – the primary stimulant to Cal’s offense– but Aden, who led WSU with 24 points, missed a transition layup, followed by a quick miss by Gutierrez and a rebound by Motum.
+Then Cobbs had the ball stolen by Capers as he tried to drive and dish – the primary stimulant to Cal’s offense the entire game – but Aden missed a transition layup, followed by a quick miss by Gutierrez and a rebound by Motum.

-WSU called a timeout with 30 seconds remaining.
+WSU called timeout with 30 seconds remaining.
 Lacy subbed in for Capers.

 And it sealed an incredible three-day turnaround, one that saw the Cougars (11-8, 3-4 Pac-12) salvage their season after losing three consecutive games on the road.